 Through my travels, I’ve seen versions that use everything from walnuts to pistachios to sesame seeds, but I’ve never seen one made with peanuts.
 Given my love for peanut butter, I decided to give it a go, and you know what?
 It works!

-The flaky layers of crispy buttery phyllo dough, crunchy peanuts and creamy white chocolate peanut butter, takes this humble dessert and elevates it from rustic to elegant.
+The flaky layers of crispy buttery phyllo dough, crunchy peanuts and creamy Peanut Butter & Co.
+White Chocolatey Wonderful, takes this humble dessert and elevates it from rustic to elegant.
 The combination of textures and flavors kind of reminds me of French praliné, and because this uses about two thirds less sugar than most recipes, it’s not overly sweet.

 While phyllo dough might scare some of you that have never worked with it, it’s actually quite simple and this dish is especially fun to make, just make sure the dough doesn’t dry out while you’re working with it.

 1 package frozen phyllo dough (sometimes spelled “filo”)

 1 cup roasted unsalted peanuts, roughly chopped